ickb/proposal/README.md

 In a receipt cell data:

-- The third `8 bytes` store the deposit unoccupied capacity, which is the single deposit capacity minus its occupied capacity, the actual `deposit_amount`.
+- The second `8 bytes` store the deposit unoccupied capacity, which is the single deposit capacity minus its occupied capacity, the actual `deposit_amount`.
 A single receipt tracks a group of deposits with same unoccupied capacity in the current tx output.
 Multiple receipts for a specific unoccupied capacity may be created where each one keep track of a different group of deposits.
-- The second `4 bytes` store the quantity of deposits with same unoccupied capacity being tracked in the tx output.
+- The first `4 bytes` store the quantity of deposits with same unoccupied capacity being tracked in the tx output.
 A tx may create many deposits with the same unoccupied capacity.
 This counter keeps track of how many deposits with the same unoccupied capacity are being tracking in the current tx by this specific receipt.
-- The first `4 bytes`, currently zeroed, are reserved as unionID in case of future iCKB updates, see [molecule specification for union serialization](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0008-serialization/0008-serialization.md#union).
-This field is currently unused as likely the contracts are gonna be [deployed by in a non-upgradable manner](#non-upgradable-deployment).
-This field is being kept in the remote possibility that iCKB Scripts are deployed in an upgradable manner.
-At that point a future `v2` revision of the script could encode data in a different way.

 Summing up, in the first deposit phase, these rules must be followed: